karanbalaji/matomo-dashboard-concept-vue-showcase/README.md

 - Consistent color scheme for positive/negative trends
 - Proper spacing and typography for enhanced readability
 - Mobile-first responsive design principles
+- Vue Shadcn UI components for a consistent and accessible design system

 Key Improvements:
 - **Information Architecture**: From complex nested menus to a clean, single-level sidebar navigation